smallintro/smallintro.github.io/index.md

 ## 👋 Hello World!
 I am Sushil Prasad, a software engineer from India.
-I have more than ten years of experience working with various open source technologies related to Java and Python.
+I have more than ten years of experience in monolithic, and microservices application development.
-I have experience in requirement discussion, software development, debugging issues, mentoring and managing the development team.
-I have used CI/CD and DevOps tools like Jira, Jenkins, Git, Docker and Kubernetes in my software development projects.
-I am good at design patterns and functional programming.
+In my 10 years of past professional experience, I have worked as full stack developer, maintenance coordinator, software delivery engineer and module development lead.

 I like learning new things and sharing my knowledge.
-I am interested in software designing and agile project management principles.

 ### ⚙️Tools and 💻 Technologies I have used

 | <!-- -->                                                                                                          | <!-- -->                                                                                                     | <!-- -->                                                                                                                  | <!-- -->                                                                                                          | <!-- -->                                                                                                     |